nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a tutorial : `deletetut`

-Deletes a tutorial in the question list.
+Deletes a tutorial in the tutorial list.

-Format: `deletetut TUTORIAL_NUMBER`
+Format: `deletetut INDEX`

+* Deletes the tutorial at the specified INDEX
+* The index refers to the index number shown in the displayed tutorial list.
+* The index must be a positive integer 1, 2.
+3, …
+*
 Example:
 * `deleteq 1`deletes the first tutorial from the tutorial list

 ![](images/userguide-screenshots/deletetut.png)

-### Marking tutorial: `marktut`
+### Marking a tutorial: `marktut`

 Marks content in the tutorial as done.

 Format: `marktut INDEX`

 * Marks the tutorial at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed tutorial list.
-  The index must be a positive integer 1, 2, 3, ...
+* The index must be a positive integer 1, 2, 3, ...

 Example:
 * `marktut 1` marks the first tutorial from the tutorial list as done.